AutoMapper/AutoMapper.Extensions.Microsoft.DependencyInjection/README.md

 Mapping configuration is static as it is the root object that can create an `IMapper`.

 Mapper instances are registered as transient.
 You can configure this with the `serviceLifetime` parameter.
-Be careful changing this as `Mapper` takes a dependency on a factory method to instantiate the other extensions.
+Be careful changing this, as `Mapper` takes a dependency on a factory method to instantiate the other extensions.

 ### Mapper.Map usage